MicroFocus/opsb-flink-k8s-operator/README.md

 Before writing the corresponding files to (local, ephemeral) disk, the code will search for [decorators](flork-model/src/main/java/com/itom/flork/kubernetes/api/plugins) using Java's `ServiceLoader` features.
 Thus, a consumer could take a base container image and extend it with custom logic by simply adding jars with implementers of the decorator interfaces.

+The decorators get an instance of [`florkConf`](flork-model/src/main/java/com/itom/flork/kubernetes/api/v1/model/FlorkConf.java) which, since the CRD specifies `x-kubernetes-preserve-unknown-fields: true` for it, may contain custom properties and/or nested objects.

 ## Inversion of control and dependency injection